igorwfaoro/iwf-neuralNetwork-ticTacToe/readme.md

 1. Clone the repository to your local machine.
 2. Navigate to the directory where you cloned the repository.
-3. Run `npm install` to install the dependencies.
+3. Run `yarn` to install the dependencies.
-4. Execute `node main.ts` to start the game.
+4. Execute `yarn start` to start the game.

 ## Neural Network Strategy